Poincar\'e Duality in abstract 6-functor formalisms: Introduction

+in the sense of Definition~\ref{defn:six-functors}.
+And we also recall that, roughly speaking, a morphism $f\colon X \to Y$ is cohomologically smooth (with respect to $\mathcal{D}$) if it (universally) satisfies the conclusion of Poincar\'e Duality up to identifying the dualizing object $\omega_f$ with the Tate twist.

-Then the question of proving Poincar\'e Duality reduces to the following two (essentially independent) questions:
+Then the question of proving Poincar\'e Duality reduces to the following three (essentially independent) questions:

-\begin{question} What is a minimalistic set of conditions on $\cal{D}$ that would ensure that any smooth morphism $f\colon X \to Y$ is cohomologically smooth (with respect to $\cal{D}$)? \end{question}
+\begin{question} What is a minimalistic set of conditions on $\cal{D}$ that would ensure that any smooth morphism $f\colon X \to Y$ is cohomologically smooth? \end{question}

-\begin{question} If every smooth morphism is cohomologically smooth, is there a reasonable formula for the dualizing object $\omega_f$?
-Is there a minimalistic set of conditions on $\cal{D}$ that would ensure that $\omega_f$ is equal to the Tate twist (appropriately defined)? \end{question}
+\begin{question} If every smooth morphism is cohomologically smooth, is there a reasonable formula for the dualizing object $\omega_f$? \end{question}

+\begin{question} Is there a minimalistic set of conditions on $\cal{D}$ that would ensure that $\omega_f$ is equal to the Tate twist (appropriately defined)? \end{question}

-The main goal of this paper is to give positive answers to both questions.
+The main goal of this paper is to give positive answers to all these questions.
 Our answer to Question~\ref{question:intro-duality} is optimal: it gives a characterization of all such $\cal{D}$.
-For Question~\ref{question:intro-duality-2}, it seems harder to get an optimal answer; however, we give some results that cover all interesting examples of $6$-functors established up until the present moment.
+For Questions~\ref{question:intro-duality-2} and~\ref{question:intro-duality-3}, it seems harder to give an optimal answer; however, we give some results that cover all interesting examples of $6$-functors established up until the present moment.

-\begin{rmk} Somewhat surprisingly, our answers are uniform for schemes and adic spaces.
-Furthermore, the same results can be achieved in any ``geometry'' satisfying the property that, for any $f\colon X\to Y$, the diagonal morphism $X \to X\times_Y X$ is ``locally closed'' and admitting a reasonable notion of vector bundles and blow-ups (e.g.\,complex-analytic spaces, formal geometry, derived schemes, etc.).
+\begin{rmk} Surprisingly, our answers are uniform for schemes and adic spaces.
+Furthermore, the same results can be achieved in any ``geometry'' satisfying the property that, for any $f\colon X\to Y$, the diagonal morphism $X \to X\times_Y X$ is ``locally closed'' and admitting a reasonable notion of vector bundles and blow-ups.
+In particular, the arguments of this paper can be applied to complex-analytic spaces, formal schemes, or derived schemes almost without any change.
 However, it seems hard to make precise what the word ``geometry'' should mean, so we stick to the examples of schemes and adic spaces in this paper. \end{rmk}

+\begin{rmk} With further effort, most results of this paper should extend to \emph{representable} morphisms between stacks.
+However, going beyond representable morphisms appears to require genuinely new tools.
+The arguments in Sections~\ref{section:dualizing-complex} and \ref{section:Chern-classes} rely crucially on deformation to the normal cone, a technique which currently assumes that the diagonal morphisms are locally closed immersions.
+The more general construction of the deformation to the normal cone in \cite{deformation2025} may provide a way to eliminate this assumption. \end{rmk}